European stocks find footing after Asia drops to 17-month low

 NO SAFETY NET

-Yields on 10-year Treasury paper notched a new seven-year top on Tuesday at 3.252 percent.
+Yields on 10-year Treasury paper <US10YT=RR> notched a new seven-year top on Tuesday at 3.252 percent.

 Treasuries have had a sort of safety net up to now as rising yields tend to dampen stocks and threaten the economic outlook, thus putting pressure on the Federal Reserve to go slow on policy tightening.